mark-jordanovic-lewis/ruby-cogs/README.md

 Use for whatever.
 Is probably pretty taxing on memory if your structures get too big.

+As with most things in ruby if you are not on top of your variables then things can go badly wrong with your progamme.
+Take care when writing to states.

 ####  Usage
 ###### To make a cog:
 ```ruby